Aging is kind of a bummer, am I right?

 , and olive oil

-• Mid-afternoon snack of carrots, cherry tomatoes, piece of mozzarella string cheese
+Mid-afternoon snack: Carrots, cherry tomatoes, a piece of mozzarella string cheese

 , and green tea

 Dinner: A bowl of homemade chili made with ground chicken or turkey, served with a colorful side salad with an olive oil or avocado oil-based dressing